Skrull

-The Skrulls (/skrʌlz/) are a race of extraterrestrial shapeshifters appearing in American comic books published by Marvel Comics.
+The Skrulls (/skrʌlz/) are a fictional race of extraterrestrial shapeshifters appearing in American comic books published by Marvel Comics.
 They first appeared in Fantastic Four #2 and were created by Stan Lee and Jack Kirby.
 They originated from the planet Skrullos and their empire is located in the Andromeda Galaxy.
 Their infiltration of Earth was a major event in the Marvel Comics universe as shown in the crossover event Secret Invasion.

 The Skrulls have made numerous appearances in animated television and video games before making their live-action cinematic debut in the Marvel Cinematic Universe film Captain Marvel (2019).
 Skrulls have also appeared in Spider-Man: Far From Home (2019) and the Disney+ series WandaVision, What If...? (both 2021) and Secret Invasion (2023), and the film The Marvels (2023).

 Publication history

 The Skrulls first appeared in Fantastic Four #2 and were created by Stan Lee and Jack Kirby.
 The Skrulls next appear in Fantastic Four #18.
 The four who impersonated the members of the Fantastic Four next appear in The Avengers #92.
 The concept of the Skrulls would be explored and used throughout multiple storylines, spin-off comics, and derivative projects.